zng-ui/zng/TODO/_current.md

         - Gestures can "push" against a constraint.
         - Pan scroll has visual feedback when it can't scroll a direction anymore.
             - Different from no feedback when you can never scroll in a direction.
     - `LONG_PRESS_EVENT` (from mouse too?).
+* Add event properties.
+    - `on_tap`, `on_touch_down`.
+* Review/add state properties.
+    - Review `is_pointer_pressed`.
+        - Is only for mouse with primary button now.
+        - Add touch, review what is a pressed touch.
+            - Say we press in a button then move and this causes a pan effect.
+            - Need to show pressed only if a tap will happen on touch-up.
+    - Add `is_mouse_pressed` and `is_touch_pressed`.

 ```log
 // Log of tab and a drag.